xubingyue/avocadodb/Documentation/DocuBlocks/JSF_foxx_repository_all.md

 Returns an array of models that matches the given example.
 You can provide both a skip and a limit value.

-**Warning:** ArangoDB doesn't guarantee a specific order in this case, to make this really useful we have to explicitly provide something to order by.
+**Warning:** AvocadoDB doesn't guarantee a specific order in this case, to make this really useful we have to explicitly provide something to order by.

 *Parameter*